 I also feel for my eldest daughter.
-By the time she has returned from school, finished her homework or attended her out of school activities, it is too dark to play outside.
+By the time she has returned from school, finished her homework or attended her out-of school-activities, it is too dark to play outside.
 She misses out on the outdoor fun the younger ones have had during the day.
 I’m sure working parents must feel that it is hard to encourage their children to play outside in the winter months due to the lack of daylight hours.

 What if we could find things to play that would only work in the dark?
 I've collected a few basic supplies — flashlights, glow-in-the-dark paint, head lamps and mini-battery operated lights — to fuel our outdoor play at night.
-(I chose head lamps as a safety measure for my middle daughter who has poor eyesight.)

-The girls were so excited when I told them we were going to play in the dark.
+The girls were so excited when I told them we were going out to play in the dark.
 The head lamps were particularly popular with the little ones, who immediately set off to become cave explorers.
 Taking flashlights outside was also a great way to observe the weather; the mist looked eerie under a flashlight and we could watch the raindrops in in the light rays.

 1. Flashlight tag